Science

 Key Stage 4

-Pupils begin studying for GCSE in year 9 and are covering certain themes across all three sciences.
-These themes are continued through year 10 and year 11, with the latter part of year 11 used for intensive revision of all key concepts.
-We will be carrying out regular internal assessments to discover whether students are capable of completing the triple award to a high standard in Year 11 and this decision will be made to suit individual students.
+Pupils begin studying for the practical skills needed for GCSE in KS3 and cover certain themes across all three sciences.
+These themes are continued through year 10 and 11, with the latter part of year 11 used for intensive revision of all key concepts.
+We will be carrying out regular internal assessments to discover whether students are capable of completing the separate science GCSEs.

 Key Stage 5